apache/flink/docs/dev/table/hive/hive_catalog.zh.md

 ## How to use HiveCatalog

 Once configured properly, `HiveCatalog` should just work out of box.
-Users can create Flink meta-objects with DDL, and shoud see them immediately afterwards.
+Users can create Flink meta-objects with DDL, and should see them immediately afterwards.

 `HiveCatalog` can be used to handle two kinds of tables: Hive-compatible tables and generic tables.
 Hive-compatible tables